Rlyhardname/Wallet-API/README.md

 ### My approach

 I tried to create everything from scratch, as low level as possible, starting from db schemas, business logic, validations etc..
-At some point I became very time constaint, and added spring for server endpoints, and logback for logging since it take way to long to figure out how to implement endpoints in native java code.
+At some point I became very time constaint and added spring for server endpoints, as well as logback for logging.
+I did this since it would take way to long to figure out how to implement endpoints in native java code.

 ### Requirements:

 -Maven
 -Java 17 or newer
+-Postgres database
 -Postman(for using the collections to manually test)

 #### Edit POM.XML properties if needed